MohammedSadok/tasks-app/README.md

 }
 ```

-2. create a new foldre in app folder with name [task]
+1. Inside the app folder, create a new folder named [task].
+2. Inside the [task] folder, create a file named page.tsx.

 ```tsx
 import { formatDate } from "@/lib/utils";